Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Dec 04, 2018

-When somebody pleads guilty to a felony or other certain crimes, the courts will make them fill out what I refer to as gun form, which is basically pursuant to California Proposition 63.
+When somebody pleads guilty to a felony or other certain crimes, the courts will make them fill out what I refer to as a gun form, which is basically pursuant to California Proposition 63.
 Everybody has to fill that form out and indicate whether or not they have any guns registered to them or any guns in their possession.

 Search Warrant to Discover Guns in Your Home